pavel-pasechnik/local_certificateimport/README.md

    - ZIP archive: contains every PDF referenced in the CSV `filename` column.
    - Need a sample?
 Use the **Download CSV template** button on the page.
 3. Click **Import certificates**.
-4. Review the on-page report.
-You can cross-check results via `tool/certificate/index.php` or open **Site administration → Certificates → Imported certificates report** to see a full log with CSV export.
+4. Review the on-page report (and use the **Export CSV** button if you need a copy).
+You can also cross-check results via `tool/certificate/index.php`.

 ### CSV tips